 My grandparents always had loads of beautiful quilts.
 Mostly they had acquired them from local artisans or from thrift store finds.
 With so much inspiration, my Aunt Julie became a talented quilter.
 While I appreciate the beauty and the handiwork that goes into handmade quilts, I never learned how to quilt myself.
 I do harbor a secret love of quilting though!
 So it is no surprise that I am inspired by Jenny Doan‘s brand new book How to Stitch an American Dream (affiliate link below).
-She makes quilting easier, more accessible, and friendlier than ever before and her new quilting book reveals the behind-the-scenes story of her success.
+She makes quilting easier, more accessible, and friendlier than ever before.
+Plus, her new quilting book reveals the behind-the-scenes story of her successful business.
 I am so happy to share that Jenny Doan has written a special post to share with my readers about quilting keepsakes.

 QUILTS: Keepsakes that Last for Generations